muratk3n/thirdwave/en/README.md

 ---

 I didnt mean Biden admin does not want to help in that unity post.
 Just saying the word reminds me some stuff and here they are.
-Im some f-ing guy on the Internet, under no obligation to follow "the cycle".
-Dont read this shit.
+Like I said, am under no obligation to follow "the cycle".

 ---